Future Will Not Mimic the Past

 It has been said, “There is nothing stronger than an idea whose time has come.”
 Many of us believe it is time to review the way we have been doing missions for the past 50 years and to measure the effectiveness of our methods.
 Then perhaps it would be good to sit down with the people most affected, the people in the emerging nation, and ask “them” how they feel aid would be most effective.
 This is exactly the plan that encompasses the new distribution center for Action for Progress and the Malawi Project.
 It will be far more than just a place to sort, pack, and prepare goods for nationwide distribution.
 If all goes according to plan it will be a place to chart a much more effective future for an entirely new generation.

 Action for Progress Confronts the Task

-Chester Kabinda-Mbewe, CEO of the Electricity Supply Corporation of Malawi and a church elder in one of the largest congregations in Blantyre, recently observed relative to the new distribution hub,
+Chester Kabinda-Mbewe, Head of Fiber Optic Division of ESCOM of Malawi and a church elder in one of the largest congregations in Blantyre, recently observed relative to the new distribution hub,

 “Action for Progress is probably the first of its kind in the country if you compare it to other organizations.
 AfP will provide a neutral platform from which Malawians of different backgrounds can share ideas and develop plans for success in the future through their own united efforts.
 In the past, in the old days, important issues, that is, developmental issues were discussed under a mango tree.
 I see the new Distribution Centre working not only as a distribution centre but also as a meeting place to discuss and plan for the future.
 The centre is strategically located just outside the capital city of Lilongwe and offers easy access from the whole country.
 The idea of having the freedom to determine our own fate is somewhat new to us.
 History has not been easy on us when it came to who would determine our fate.
 May this be the time, through Action for Progress and this new centre, that we step up, take hold of the plow, and begin to cultivate our own fields.”